Benefits & FAQs

 FAQs

-Yes, seriously.
-Working overtime is rare, but if it happens, every minute counts and is tracked in your time account — always.
+Working longer hours is really the exception for us, but it can't always be avoided.
+If it does happen by way of exception, the following applies: everything is balanced out via your working time account.
+Always.
+100% of the time.
 If there's not much to do next week and the sun is shining: off to the Elbe beach.

 It's EMPTY here at the weekend.

 The working time account model works really well.
-Your health is very important to us, so we want to avoid overworking as much as possible and prevent this with clear rules in the interests of your health. a traffic light system has been introduced to counteract excessive accumulation of overtime.
+Your health is very important to us, so we want to minimise overwork and prevent it with clear rules in the interests of your health. a traffic light system has been introduced to counteract excessive accumulation of overtime.

 The advantage of the traffic light model lies in the built-in "attention thresholds" that require action.
-This prevents overtime from continuing to increase unnoticed.
+This prevents overtime from increasing unnoticed.
 Flexibility is an option - not a must.
-The traffic light system also records minus hours that may occur due to low capacity utilization, for example.
+The traffic light system also records minus hours that may occur due to low capacity utilisation, for example.
 The thresholds for minus hours are set lower, as a high number of minus hours is likely to increase the pressure to work more hours in a compressed manner.

 The traffic light system ensures that overtime is avoided, effectively managed if unavoidable and promotes a healthy work-life balance.
 In the green zone (up to 40 hours of overtime or up to 20 minus hours), employees can reduce their hours independently.
 If they reach the yellow zone (40-80 overtime hours or 20-40 minus hours), a meeting is held with the team coach to plan the reduction in hours within six months.
 In the red zone (80 or more overtime or 40 or more minus hours), an urgent discussion with all relevant managers is necessary in order to reduce the overtime quickly and prevent further accumulation.
 Our BULs and Agile Coaches aterpreview the hours on a monthly basis and support the team in using the system transparently and flexibly.